-A. Distribute safety information as appropriate and necessary to students under their supervision.

-- B. Ensure the proper use of manual and powered equipment by first demonstrating the correct operation, then providing personal training, and thereafter maintaining periodic surveillance of individual user's safety performance. - C. Ensure students use required personal protective equipment (PPE) and clothing for the proposed instruction or activity. - D. Ensure equipment is in good repair and functional. - E. Inspect instructional areas for identification of, and prompt elimination of, unsafe practices and conditions. - F. Enforce the College's Designated Tobacco Use Areas. - G. Enforce the College's I.D.
+- A. Distribute safety information as appropriate and necessary to students under their supervision. - B. Ensure the proper use of manual and powered equipment by first demonstrating the correct operation, then providing personal training, and thereafter maintaining periodic surveillance of individual user's safety performance. - C. Ensure students use required personal protective equipment (PPE) and clothing for the proposed instruction or activity. - D. Ensure equipment is in good repair and functional. - E. Inspect instructional areas for identification of, and prompt elimination of, unsafe practices and conditions. - F. Enforce the College's Designated Tobacco Use Areas. - G. Enforce the College's I.D.
 Badge requirements.
 Everyone is required to wear and clearly display a Spartan-issued identification badge while on campus.
-All staff and students are expected to wear and clearly display their photo badges. - H. Seek prompt medical treatment for an injured person and complete accident report and notify respective Department Head. - I. Ensure students are familiar with police and fire emergency procedures and any work procedures and safety policies unique to each student's academic activities. - J. Obtain permission from the Nondestructive Testing Safety Officer before purchasing or using radioactive materials or sources. - K. Maintain and monitor the chemical inventories and properly label and protect from hazardous exposure to students. - L. Ensure a copy of the Spartan Emergency Operations Plan is in their classroom.
+All staff and students are expected to wear and clearly display their photo badges. - H. Seek prompt medical treatment for an injured person and complete accident report and notify respective Department Head.

+- I. Ensure students are familiar with police and fire emergency procedures and any work procedures and safety policies unique to each student's academic activities. - J. Maintain and monitor the chemical inventories and properly label and protect from hazardous exposure to students. - K. Ensure students are aware Spartan Emergency Operations Plan is available online.